SP goons attacked Union Minister S P Singh Baghel's convoy in Karhal, alleges UP dy CM | Politics

 - India

-He claimed that with this ''attack'' on the Union minister, who is also the BJP's candidate, the Samajwadi Party chief has ''ensured his defeat''.
+He claimed that with this ''attack'' on the Union minister, who is also the BJP's candidate from Karhal Assembly segment, the Samajwadi Party chief has ''ensured his defeat'' in poll.

-The exact detail of the incident was not available.
-The Mainpuri Police, in a tweet, said the SHO of Karhal has been asked to take the required action.
+According to Mainpuri police, some locals attacked Baghel's convoy with stones and sticks when it was passing Atikullaha village.

+''The circle officer of Karhal is on the spot and an FIR is being lodged based on a complaint.
+The minister is safe and the law-and-order situation is normal,'' it said.

-''The attack on the convoy of Union Minister S P Singh Baghel, BJP candidate from Mainpuri's Karhal assembly constituency, by Samajwadi Party goons has shown the real character of the party.
+In a tweet in Hindi, Maurya said the ''attack'' on the convoy of Union Minister S P Singh Baghel ''by Samajwadi Party goons'' has shown the ''real character of the party''.

 ''Yesterday, BJP MP Geeta Shakya was also attacked.
-Strict action will be taken against the culprits of both the incidents,'' Maurya said in a tweet in Hindi.
+Strict action will be taken against the culprits of both the incidents,'' he said.

-He alleged that Akhilesh Yadav got Baghel and other BJP leaders attacked by ''his pet goons'' out of the fear of being defeated at his stronghold Karhal.
+Maurya alleged that Akhilesh Yadav got Baghel and other BJP leaders attacked by ''his pet goons'' out of the fear of being defeated in his stronghold Karhal.

 ''With the attack, you have ensured your defeat.
 Is this the new Samajwadi Party?
 Will you get those contesting against you attacked?'' he posed in another tweet.